Monkeystone Games: History

-Romero and Hall were co-founders of Ion Storm, and had previously worked together at Id Software on commercially successful titles like Doom and Quake.
+Romero and Hall were co-founders of Ion Storm, and had previously worked together at Id Software on Doom.
 Case, who was Romero's girlfriend at the time, had also worked at Ion Storm as a level designer.
 The three of them all worked on the commercially unsuccessful video game, Daikatana, which went through a turbulent development process before releasing in 2000 to negative reviews.
 Case left Ion Storm in January 2001, with Romero and Hall completing Anachronox before also leaving the company in July of that year.

 Romero, Hall, and Case founded Monkeystone Games in Quinlan, Texas in August 2001, in order to explore the development of mobile games.
 According to Case, Romero became interested in the concept of mobile games towards the end of 1999, and wanted to see what was possible on handheld devices like the Pocket PC with a new company.
 Romero elaborated that he founded Monkeystone with the intent of directly working on programming video games full-time alongside Hall and Case.
 He noted, "At Ion we were mainly working in management, managing people, but not able to do what we really wanted to do, and we were kind of torn between it."
 Joining the three were former Ion Storm employee Lucas Davis, as well as chief financial officer and chief operating officer Brian Moon, who previously worked for Ensemble Studios as their CFO.